 Getting your tech packs right is one of the most crucial steps in starting a fashion brand.

 Jocelyn will discuss all details of your design, create line drawings and discuss fabrics / trims.
 Together, you will choose a suitable base shape from either our pre-developed garment range, or if you already have a fit reference, we can copy the pattern from this too.

 Jocelyn can create simple graphics for you (emphasis on simple), but if you have your own graphics already, then you should send those over prior to the session and it should be in Adobe Illustrator format.

 At the end of the session you'll come away with full tech packs with all information needed for any manufacturer.
 These are yours to keep.
 If you've already looked at our tech pack and design session you'll have noticed they are super cheap, this is because we charge for time and not per tech pack/design!

 2. (B) The second step happens behind the scenes- we get sampling and bulk production costing for you.
-Depending on the complexity of your items, you normally receive it back within 2-3 days.
+Depending on the complexity of your items, you normally receive pricing in around a week.